 For wineries only, the total number of existing, approved marketing events can be increased so long as the overall total number of legally entitled marketing guests is not exceeded.
 By way of example, if a winery is authorized to hold one 100 person marketing event, it may instead hold 10 marketing events for 10 people each, or similar variation.
 Marketing events may only be held to the extent that such gatherings are allowed under the State and County Health Orders.

-For wineries only, tasting room hours of operation may be extended until 7:00 PM, through October 31, 2020.

 Notice of Intent to Participate